 Paragraph 2: Now, we start to get an idea of who Angelica is.
 Though she does choose to write about how she enjoys something fairly common—long conversations with friends—she makes it unique to her by grounding the activity in her interests in psychology and philosophy.
 By writing about her daily habits of journaling and recording her dreams, we get a picture of her as someone who naturally loves analysis and interpretation, even outside the scope of academic work.

 Paragraph 3: In this paragraph, Angelica does a great job of moving seamlessly through a sequence of ideas.
 First, she further explains why she loves long analytical conversations: she is interested in human expression.
 Not only does this first sentence help explain the previous paragraph, but it also sets up space for her to discuss other subjects and activities she enjoys, like art and creative writing.
-In turn, by framing these interests as possible activities to do with her future roommate, Angelica can then naturally write about how she hopes the college will be a place to try new things.
+In turn, by framing these interests as possible activities with her future roommate, Angelica can naturally write about how she hopes the college will be a place to try new things.

-Paragraph 4: A standard one-line closer to demonstrate that she is keenly interested in learning about other people.
+Paragraph 4: A standard one-line to demonstrate that she is keenly interested in learning about other people.
 This sentence seems completely honest and in line with what she’s already shown us about herself.

 Why it works